 - Be the hero or the villain?

 - She’ll Be Coming Round the Mountain: This folk song is thought to have originated in the late 1800s as the African-American Spiritual, “When the Chariot Comes.”
 It was first published in 1899 in the book Old Plantation Hymns by William Eleazer Barton.
-It seems to have evolved from a song about the Second Coming of Jesus Christ to a song used in the Underground Railroad during the Civil War, to the version adopted by midwest railroad workers about the arrival of a supply train or wagon that we know and love today.
+In fact, it seems to have evolved from a song about the Second Coming of Jesus Christ to a song used in the Underground Railroad during the Civil War, to the version adopted by midwest railroad workers about the arrival of a supply train or wagon.
+This last version is particularly the one that we know and love today.
 You can read the full history here.

 - Spend an afternoon putting together the Sawmill Express Train.